-Ask anyone in the computer business about the costs of professionally recovering information from a hard drive and you might well be surprised.
+Ask anyone in the computer business about the costs of professionally recovering information from a hard drive, and you might be surprised.
 That’s without even factoring in the value of the lost information itself.

-With prices ranging between hundreds to thousands of dollars depending on the degree of recovery and the service you enlist, using free file recovery software is the smarter initial option when it comes to getting back what you unfortunately lost.
+With prices ranging between hundreds to thousands of dollars depending on the degree of recovery and the service you enlist, using free file recovery software is the smarter initial option for getting back what you unfortunately lost.

 Although they might not be able to recover all of your lost files, they still allow you to recover as much as you can and with minimal knowledge in the field on your part.

 1. Hardware Failures:

 - Statistics: 20% of PC failures cause data loss (Backblaze).
 1 in 10 hard drives fail each year.